rpy2/rpy2/doc/source/index.rst

    The first section contains a quick introduction, as well as how to get started (requirements, install rpy2).
-This should be the natural place to start if you are new to rpy2.
+This should be the natural place to start if you are new to R, or rpy2.
+Hints for porting existing code to a newer version of rpy2 are also given.

    .. toctree::
       :maxdepth: 3

       getting-started
+      porting-to-rpy2

    The high-level interface in rpy2 is designed to facilitate the use of R by Python programmers.
 R objects are exposed as instances of Python-implemented